luiswirth/bsc-thesis/src/matter/laplacian.typ

 //  vec(0, hodge f, 0)
 //$

-Where the right-hand side $avec(b)$ corresponding to the source term that is approximated via quadrature, as previously discussed.
+Where the right-hand side $avec(b)$, corresponding to the source term, is approximated via quadrature, as previously discussed.

-Compute harmonics is just a matter of solving the EVP to obtain the eigenfunctions that correspond to zero eigenvalues.
+Computing harmonics is just a matter of solving the EVP to obtain the eigenfunctions that correspond to eigenvalue zero.
 ```rust
 pub fn solve_hodge_laplace_harmonics(
   topology: &Complex,